HassanSajjad-302/HMake/README.md

 ### 1. Selective Build Flag

-The `selectiveBuild` flag determines if a target should be updated during a build.
+The `BTarget::selectiveBuild` flag determines if a target should be updated during a build.
-`updateBTarget` is called for all the BTargets but `selectiveBuild` is set for a selective few.
+`BTarget::updateBTarget` is called for all the BTargets but `BTarget::selectiveBuild` is set for a selective few.
+`BTarget::setSelectiveBuild` is called before round1
+`BTarget::updateBTarget` call,
-`setSelectiveBuild` is called in round2 which sets the `selectiveBuild`.
+which sets the `BTarget::selectiveBuild`.

 - **Set When:**
-    - The target `name` is not empty and is explicitly named in the `hbuild` command.
+    - The target `BTarget::name` is not empty and is explicitly named in the `hbuild` command.
-    - if `buildExplicit == false` and `hbuild` is executed in the target's build dir or its parent/child build dir.
+    - if `BTarget::buildExplicit == false` and `BTarget::hbuild` is executed
+      in the target's build dir or its parent/child build dir.
-    - `selectiveBuild` is also set for all the target's dependencies after round 1, before round 0.
+    - `BTarget::selectiveBuild` is set for the all transitive dependencies if it is true for dependent.

 ---

 ### 2. Explicit Build (`buildExplicit`)

-- When `buildExplicit = true`:
+- When `BTarget::buildExplicit == true`:
-    - The `selectiveBuild` flag is set only if the target is explicitly named in the `hbuild` command.
+    - The `BTarget:;selectiveBuild` flag is set only if the target is explicitly named in the `hbuild` command.
 - Useful for special targets (e.g., Tests or Examples) that should not be automatically built unless explicitly requested.
 - You can mimic Ninja like behavior by simply setting `buildExplict`